Chinese Pronunciation – How to Pronounce c, q, r, x, and z

 See how there’s a big space between where your teeth and where your tongue touches the roof of your mouth?
 Now move your tongue closer to your teeth, as close to your teeth as possible without touching them.
 Now say “choo choo” with your tongue in that position.

 You will notice how the sound becomes a very light version of /ch/, almost like the sound of a bird.
-This is the sound of the Mandarin “q”.
+This is the pronunciation of the Mandarin Chinese “q”.

 Tongue placement: Pronounce /r/.
-You’ll notice your tongue is curled against the roof of your mouth in the very back of your mouth.
+Notice that your tongue is curled against the roof of your mouth in the very back of your mouth.

 Now, say /y/.
-Your tongue is still curled against the roof of your mouth, but in the very front of your mout.
+Your tongue is still curled against the roof of your mouth, but in the very front of your mouth.

 Now, keep your tongue curled against the top of your mouth where you placed it for /y/.